Dehydrating Strawberries

 Here's a link to the wire basket: Goldlion Dehydrator Rack for Ninja Foodi (Amazon Affiliate link, thanks).

-Prep as mentioned before: Wash and thoroughly dry your strawberries.
-Remove the stems and slice them into uniformly sliced pieces - about 1/8 to a 1/4 inch thick.
-This helps ensure even drying.
+Prep as mentioned earlier: Wash and dry your strawberries thoroughly.
+Remove the stems, then slice the berries into even pieces—around 1/8 to 1/4 inch thick—for consistent drying.

-BUT, if you've got a stacking wire rack like Sam uses in her Ninja Foodie, set your air fryer to its lowest temperature setting, ideally 135°F (57°C).
-If it doesn't go that low, use 180°F (82°C).
-IMHO 180°F is TOO HIGH, but... give it a try!
+*If you’re using a stacking wire rack like Sam’s in her Ninja Foodi, set your air fryer to its lowest possible temperature—ideally 135°F (57°C).
+If that’s not an option, go with 180°F (82°C)—though I think 180°F is too high.
+Still, give it a try and monitor closely!

 If you dry certain foods at 180°F, you run the risk of 'case hardening' which happens when the skin/outer part of the food dries too fast and creates a tough exterior.